brandon-carlisle/git-vault/Object-Oriented Programming (OOP) With JavaScript.md

 In the real world, this method is used the least compared to constructor functions and classes, but we still use it to link prototypes between classes.

+## Inheritance between classes
+All of these techniques (contructor functions, ES6 classes and Object.create) basically allow objects to inherit methods from its prototype, or to 'delegate'.

+### Contructor functions